Sonicbasedrop/the_vitamin_store/README.md

 * To make a full-stack site that uses HTML, CSS, JavaScript, Python + Django.
 * Create a website that uses a relational database.
 * To make a full-stack site based around business logic used to control a centrally-owned database.

-* This website was created for for the sole purpose of completing my Milestone 4 Project for the "Code Institute’s" full stack software developer program.
-  The Vitamin Store is a eCommerce site aimed at everyone that wants too or need to maintain they’re health, so we keep it simple.
-We supply vitamins that are affordable, fun to take, easy to remember to take.
-The site is designed to be responsive and easy to navigate on a range of devices to make it easily accessible for all users.

-* This site was built for educational purpose and no deliveries will be fulfilled.

 ### User stories
 ![User stories 1](readme_images/user_stories/user-stories-1.png)<br>